 - Apple muffins and peanut butter.
 The idea of this recipe is to make fluffy, intensely-flavored muffins by adding natural apple.
 Peanut butter is used to prepare the topping, making a smooth dough when combined with cream cheese, milk, and icing sugar.
 For a finishing touch, you can use some chocolate-covered seeds.

-Peanuts in traditional international cuisine
+Uses of peanuts in traditional international cuisine

-Peanuts are used in dishes in every continent around the world.
+As expert peanut proceducers, we know peanuts are used in dishes in every continent around the world.
 If you are thinking of adding exotic culinary creations to your restaurant’s menu, then peanut toppings can be of great help to you.

 Some of the classic peanut dishes of Asian origin are Lo Mein noodles (whose key ingredient is sriracha sauce – Thai spicy chili sauce), Kung Pao prawns or Chicken Satay (you can use peanut butter for the sauce and also for the topping to finish off the dish).